rian39/notes/couldry_real_social_2016.md

 Any sociology of knowledge today must address the background role of digital infrastructure (algorithms, analytics, architectures, platforms) in shaping what counts as ‘reality’.
 This requires – hence the term social analytics – detailed accounts of how social actors construct their own online presence and develop a reflexive relationship to the infrastructures of digital presence.
 Such detailed accounts constitute what we call ‘real social analytics’, and contribute to a phenomenology of the digital world. p1 {#social-analytics}

 Our starting-point is not so much a ‘web epistemology’ (Rogers 2010) as a renewed attention to everyday engagements with the epistemological questions raised by the digital infrastructures through which social actors are, increasingly, coming to know themselves.
-6 {#knowledge}{#participation}
+6 {#knowing}{#participation}

 It means understanding how the social is constructed in an age of _deep_ mediatization when the very _elements and building-blocks_ from which a sense of the social is constructed becomes _themselves_ based in technologically based processes of mediation.
 7 {#platform-sociology}

 if ‘presence’ for social actors now necessarily involves being categorised and measured by automated processes over which the social actor may have little control, or even awareness, how is this relationship experienced?
-24 {#platform-sociology}
+24 {#platform-sociology}{#classify} {#experience}

 Media _institutionalize_ our communicative practices on various levels.
 32